Musk's all-nighters at Twitter raise concern for Tesla investors

 "Tesla investors are going to be frustrated," said Gene Munster, managing partner at venture capital firm Loup Ventures.
 "He's probably going to spend more time on Twitter than any Tesla investor feels comfortable about."

-Musk, who is expected to testify in court on Wednesday about whether a $56 billion pay package at Tesla is justified, did not respond to an email seeking comment.
+Musk, who is expected to testify in court on Wednesday about whether a $56 billion pay package at Tesla is justified, did not respond to a Reuters email seeking comment.

 He tweeted on Monday "I have Tesla covered too," saying he planned to work at the electric vehicle maker for part of this week.
 Tesla has an office in Palo Alto, California, and a factory in Fremont, California.